vieenrose/SLAM/README.md

 4) Use as data input a pair of
 	- **Praat PitchTier** (binary or short text) file
 	- and the associated **Praat TextGrid** file
-5) Two (instead of one in **SLAM**) stylizations are produced: there are respectively based on a long and a short-term account of intonational register:
+5) Output double stylization:
-	- *global*
+	- *global* (calculated on classic account of intonational register)
-	- *parametrizable local registers*.
+	- *parametrizable local registers* (computed on a short-term account of intonational register)

 ### Illustration ###